konsumer/protoquery/README.md

 Very small raw protobuf query-parser.

 This is similar to [rawprotoparse](https://github.com/konsumer/rawprotoparse), but allows you to run queries that just parse what you want to read.
+I will probably merge these all, at some point.

 ## query language